 The Visual Insights function consists of two components:

-- The visual insights themselves - detection of objects, scenes and actions in images.
-This function is available to subscribers of the Insight plan and up.
+The visual insights themselves - detection of objects, scenes and actions in images.
+This function is available to subscribers of the Insight, Listen, Analyze and Innovate pricing plans.

 Learn what your customers think of you, even if they haven't written a word.